massimobernava/proteo/index.md

 Proteo framework is designed to develop serius games with the use of deep learning, it work as a general purpose glue, and wraps together several commonly used libraries, including:

--Lua for script
+- Lua for script
--SDL for graphics and audio
+- SDL for graphics and audio
--OpenCV for computer vision
+- OpenCV for computer vision
--Enet and ZMQ for
+- Enet and ZMQ for
--Sqlite and Ejdb for
+- Sqlite and Ejdb for
--Tensorflow for
+- Tensorflow for

 The code is written in C to be massively cross-compatible.
 Right now we support five operating systems (Windows, OSX, Linux, iOS, Android).
 The API is designed to be minimal and easy to grasp.